AbidRaza1/Coding-Projects/README.md

     About me: The counts number of iterations to make the number divisible by 2

 15- Filename: Finding number in text.ipynb
-    About me: The program finds numbers in given text using regluar expressions and calculate the sum.
+    About me: The program finds numbers in given text using regular expressions and calculate the sum.

 16- Filename: Day you return.py.
     About me: The programm calculates the day one would return after taking leave.